Jim Baen: eBooks

 After hearing Pournelle praise writing with a computer, Baen purchased an IBM PC in the early 1980s.
 Disliking the layout of the IBM PC keyboard, he commissioned and published Magic Keyboard, a utility to remap its keys.
 Baen started an experimental web publishing business called Webscriptions in late 1999.
 (It was relaunched as Baen Ebooks at the start of 2012.)
-Unlike other eBook publishers, Baen flatly refused to use encryption or even Adobe's Portable Document Format (PDF), regarding Digital Rights Management as harmful not just to readers but also to authors and publishers.
+Unlike other eBook publishers, Baen flatly refused to use encryption or even Adobe's Portable Document Format (PDF), regarding digital rights management (DRM) as harmful not just to readers but also to authors and publishers.
 This stance was quite controversial at the time, but Baen Book's hardcover sales numbers have soared in direct relation to the number of titles available as inexpensive e-books, while the competition's remained flat or declined in the same period.
 As another measure, in comparison, e-royalties paid by Baen run circa 5% of a hardcover royalty over the same period, other publishers have paid out less than 1% comparatively on average — typical period numbers are a difference of four figures to two figures in e-royalties.

 Critics at the time also dismissed the e-book market as too small.
 Instead, it is one of the few such enterprises that regularly turn a profit, breaking even in its first year.

 These innovations earned him respect in the technological community, and increasing disbelief in the publishing trade with perhaps the best comment of all – others began to mimic him, or place e-titles with Webscriptions themselves.
 One such title was even offered by Webscriptions using the despised (by J. Baen) Adobe PDF format, at its publishers insistence.
 Webscriptions is generally considered to be both the first e-books-for-money service whose product completely lacks encryption (in fact, Webscriptions makes each book available in a wide range of openly readable formats) and one of the first e-book publishing services to become profitable.
 (Indeed, it broke even in its first year and is likely the most profitable such service).
 In the words of David Drake, a writer with more than fifty books published: